pyeventsourcing/esdbclient/README.md

 assert stream_position == None
 ```

+This method takes an optional argument `timeout` which is a float that sets
+a deadline for the completion of the gRPC operation.

 ### Read all recorded events

 The method `read_all_events()` can be used to read all recorded events